 Product Line Code

 Your Welcome Moment: Welcome Meeting - Meet Your CEO and Group.
 Yosemite National Park visit and hikes.
-Surf lesson on Hermosa Beach.
+Surf lesson in southern California.
 Visit to Joshua Tree National Park.
 Drive along Route 66.
 Grand Canyon sunset pizza dinner.
 Hike in Grand Canyon National Park.
 Visit to Horseshoe Bend.
-Camping near Lake Powell.
 Bryce Canyon National Park visit.
 Zion Glamping.
 Zion National Park visit.
 Entrance fees to all national parks and monuments with hiking and walking excursions.
 Self-inflating mattresses and dome tents.
 All transport between destinations and to/from included activities.

-Hike the amazing Mariposa Grove and Grizzly Giant loop, Catch a few waves with a surf lesson on Hermosa Beach, Visit the strange rock formations in Joshua Tree National Park, Enjoy a drive down Route 66, Have a pizza dinner along the rim of the Grand Canyon during sunset, Hike in the Grand Canyon, Visit Horseshoe Bend, Camp along Lake Powell and opt for a sunset kayak ride, Go Glamping in Zion, Enjoy stargazing and nights sitting around the campfire as a group.
+Hike the amazing Tuolumne Grove of Giant Sequoias, Catch a few waves with a surf lesson in southern California, Visit the strange rock formations in Joshua Tree National Park, Enjoy a drive down Route 66, Have a pizza dinner along the rim of the Grand Canyon during sunset, Hike in the Grand Canyon, Visit Horseshoe Bend, Go Glamping in Zion, Enjoy stargazing and nights sitting around the campfire as a group.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.